LibreOffice: Configure it Right

 b.
 Use copy/paste to transfer this line into the terminal (it's one single huge line!):

-wget http://ftp.us.debian.org/debian/pool/contrib/m/msttcorefonts/ttf-mscorefonts-installer_3.8_all.deb -P ~/Downloads
+wget http://ftp.us.debian.org/debian/pool/contrib/m/msttcorefonts/ttf-mscorefonts-installer_3.8.1_all.deb -P ~/Downloads

 Press Enter.
 With this command you download the installer package from Debian.
-Because the Debian package is cleaner, as it doesn't pull some extra software that's useless and even troublesome in Linux Mint.
+Because installing the Debian package is cleaner, as it doesn't pull some extra software that's useless and even troublesome in Linux Mint.

 c.
-For the actual installation, use copy/paste to transfer this line into the terminal (it's again one line!):
+For the actual installation, use copy/paste to transfer this line into the terminal (it's again one single line!):

 Press Enter.
 Type your password when prompted.
 In Ubuntu this remains entirely invisible, not even dots will show when you type it, that's normal.
 In Linux Mint this has changed: you'll see asterisks when you type your password.
 Press Enter again.